 The Powderhorn Park Neighborhood Association and the adjacent Corcoran Neighborhood Organization released a joint statement in mid-March declaring that they do not see the rise in violent crime as resulting from the closure of 38th and Chicago.
 “Our associations firmly believe that some community members, who were willing to cause harm before Mr. Floyd’s murder, actively look for ways to use George Floyd Square as a shield to further illegal and detrimental activity in our community,” the statement reads.

 Meanwhile, Howard has used social media to document what she describes as the work of “opps”—short for “opportunists” or “opposition.”
 On TikTok in January, she posted what appears to be a house’s security footage of a car plowing head-on into one of the barricades.
 In another video, she finds a Black Cat firework at a bus stop.
-Then, a car reported as stolen to the city appears in the intersection, and Howard calls it double bait: for cops and for media.
+Then, a car reported as stolen to the city appears in the square, and Howard calls it double bait: for cops and for media.
 She often quips, “There are no coincidences at GFS.”

 After a two-victim, non-fatal shooting near the square at the end of December, Howard posted a TikTok that appeared to show a caretaker calling a medic.
 “Even though this is a historic site and a protest zone, it is still 38th and Chicago,” she says in the video.
 “Interpersonal beef over here ain’t new.”

 Without knowing the history of the neighborhood, onlookers may come to uninformed conclusions, says K.B.
 Brown, a North Minneapolis business owner and member of the Main Street Alliance that serves small businesses in the Twin Cities.